3 Ways to Effectively Remove Pet Stains

 Removing lighter stains

-For lighter stains such as pee stains, you’ll want to eliminate the odor and simply clean the affected area
+For lighter stains such as pee stains, you’ll want to eliminate the odor and simply clean the affected area using a mild soap and warm water.

 Green Frog House Cleaning